johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## Publishing and distribution examples ##

-Under this licensing arrangement, any missional group, denomination or agency wishing to publish MPD handbooks is permitted to, without any licensing cost, providing they keep to the terms of the licence.
+Under this licensing arrangement, any missional group, denomination or agency wishing to publish MPD handbooks is permitted to, without any licensing cost, *providing they keep to the terms of the licence*.

-Accordingly, the principal costs for publishing agencies will be related to translation, printing and distribution, with each group free to determine how many handbooks they want to print and distribute, according to their own training purposes and budgetary constraints.
+Accordingly, the principal costs for publishing agencies will be related to *translation, printing and distribution*, with each group free to determine how many handbooks they want to print and distribute, according to their own training purposes and budgetary constraints.

-The licence allows textbooks printed under the licence to be sold commercially.
+The licence allows textbooks printed under the licence to be sold.
 Thus, agencies that organise translation, printing and distribution are permitted to sell the handbooks as they see fit, for example, in order to raise funds for further text books.

 This allows for a variety of methods by which the text books could be distributed.
 Four examples are set out below.